What is Equine Lameness?

 How To Treat Equine Lameness?

-- Rest and hand walking are common advice for lame horses, to reduce the stress on the affected limb and allow it to recuperate.
+Rest and recovery are important steps for lame horses, to reduce the stress on the affected limb and allow it to recuperate and recover.

-- NSAID painkiller medications such as Banamine Paste, Danilon, Phenylbutazone, and Phenylzone Paste are examples of NSAID pain relievers that vets regularly diagnose to decrease inflammation and vasodilation.
+NSAID painkiller medications such as Banamine Paste, Danilon, Phenylbutazone, and Phenylzone Paste are examples of NSAID painkillers and medications that vets regularly diagnose to decrease inflammation and vasodilation.
 It is important that owners do not exceed the dosage and a prescription is required to obtain the medication.

-- Proper shoeing can frequently help lameness.
-This includes just re-fitting shoes that don't fit correctly, supplying the horse with specialist hospital shoes that cover the sole and also open, or custom-making shoes for that horse, which is most common for horses with limb malformations.
+Proper shoeing can frequently help lameness.
+This includes just re-fitting shoes that don't fit correctly, supplying the horse with specialist hospital shoes that cover the sole and also open, or custom-making shoes.

-- Manipulative therapies which include Chiropractic, Osteopathy and Physiotherapy are treatments which many horse owners now resort too for many types of lameness.
+Manipulative therapies which include Chiropractic, Osteopathy and Physiotherapy are treatments which many horse owners now use regularly for many types of lameness.
+Understanding the difference in these therapies can also be useful.

-- Surgery is sometimes the best treatment for several types of lameness, including abnormalities, bone fragments, and cancers.
+Surgery is sometimes the best treatment for several types of severe lameness, including abnormalities, bone fragments, and even cancerous growths.

 - Complementary Devices such as Advanced Magnetism, Massage pads ceramic rugs have seen significant improvement over the years and are now widely adopted to support many types of lameness.
 Unlike prescribed medicines many of these health-related devices offer a holistic and natural approach to treating lameness which can be used over long periods of time.